 For non-life, Aegon the Netherlands only reinsures its property, general and motor third-party liability business.
 The main counterparties are Hannover Re, SCOR Re Europe and QBE Re.
 For property insurance, an 'excess of loss' contract is in place with a retention level of EUR 1.5 million for each separate risk, and EUR 15 million for each windstorm event.
-For motor third-party liability insurance, Aegon the Netherlands has reinsurance in place with a retention level of EUR 1.5 million for each event.
+For motor third-party liability insurance, Aegon the Netherlands has reinsurance in place with a retention level of EUR 1.5 million for each separate risk reinsurance in place with a retention level of EUR 1.5 million for each event.
 For general third-party liability, Aegon the Netherlands has reinsurance in place with a retention level of EUR 1 million for each event.